A national facility for cultivating and improving research software to support world-class research

-Our work is focussed around four themes we believe are fundamental to doing science properly in the digital age.
+Our work is focussed around four themes we believe are fundamental to doing research correctly in the digital age.
 These are related to our manifesto.

-- Recognition and Reward: promoting and contributing to systems of credit for good software development and reuse, as a first class research object
+- Recognition and Reward: promoting and contributing to systems of credit for good software development and reuse practice.

 - Career Paths: recognising and championing the varied job roles associated with research software; with a primary focus on the academic sector but suggesting industrial practice where applicable.

-- Reproducible Research: promoting the fundamental place of software in supporting confidence in the research process and its results
+- Reproducible Research: promoting the fundamental place of software in supporting confidence in the research process and its results.

-Taken together, these enable the efficient and effective use of software to tackle both the grand challenges that push the boundaries of human knowledge, and the day-to-day research tasks.
+Taken together, these enable the efficient and effective use of software to tackle both the grand challenges that push the boundaries of human knowledge to day-to-day research software tasks.

 We work with research groups from all disciplines, which gives us a broad understanding of the problems researchers face when using software.
 We use this expertise to ensure that you make the right choices about the software you use - and avoid the pitfalls.